Gisele Shaw: Early career (2015–2018)

-Revolution Pro Wrestling (2019–2021)
+Revolution Pro Wrestling (2019–2024)

 On June 9, 2019, Shaw made her Revolution Pro Wrestling debut at RevPro Live in Southampton 8, defeating Zoe Lucas.
 After losing her second RevPro match to Seleziya Sparx, Shaw began a six-match winning streak from October to December as she defeated the likes of Mercedes Martinez, Dani Luna, Tessa Blanchard, Bobbi Tyler, Shanna, and lastly Zan Phoenix.
 Due to this impressive two month long winning streak, Shaw earned an opportunity to face Undisputed British Women's Champion Zoe Lucas at RevPro New Year's Revolution but was unsuccessful in her first attempt.
 Despite her shortcomings, Shaw earned another opportunity for the championship after winning a #1 contenders four way on January 10, 2020, that also involved Debbie Keitel, Shanna, and Kasey Owens.
 Contrary to her first attempt, Shaw defeated champion Zoe Lucas on February 14, to become new British Women's Champion for the first time.
 Over the course of her 359-day title reign, Shaw defended her title against the likes of Bobbi Tyler, Bea Priestley, Aleah James, Little Miss Roxxy, and Jamie Hayter.
 The latter of whom ended Shaw's near year long reign as champion on February 7, 2021.

 Despite losing the British Women's Championship, after Hayter no-showed a RevPro event to attend a WWE tryout, Shaw defeated Zoe Lucas for the newly vacated championship at RevPro Live At The Cockpit 51, thus becoming a two-time champion.
 While champion, Shaw entered into the Queen of the Ring tournament where she made it all the way to the semifinals where she lost to Hyan.
 After failing to win the tournament, Shaw began defending the British Women's Championship regularly again as she defeated the likes of Hyan (twice), Mariah May, and Lizzy Evo.
 Shaw's second reign as champion came to an end at 126 days after losing to Alex Windsor at RevPro Live At The NOTpit 55 on November 7.

-As of February 2022, this was Shaw's last match in RevPro.
+Shaw would return to the promotion for RevPro's 12th Anniversary Show on August 24, 2024 in a 10-woman tag match, teaming with Debbie Keitel, Rhio, Kanji and Nightshade in a losing effort against the Cut Throat Collective (Alex Windsor, Lizzy Evo, Mercedes Blaze, Nina Samuels and Starfire Reed).